StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 For a synchronous materialized view, all changes in the base table are simultaneously updated to the corresponding synchronous materialized views.
 The refresh of a synchronous materialized view is triggered automatically.
 Synchronous materialized views are significantly inexpensive to maintain and update, making them suitable for transparent acceleration of real-time, single-table aggregate queries.

 Synchronous materialized views in StarRocks can be created only on a single base table from [the default catalog](../data_source/catalog/default_catalog.md).
-They are essentially a special index for query acceleration rather than a physic table like asynchronous materialized views.
+They are essentially a special index for query acceleration rather than a physical table like asynchronous materialized views.

 From v2.4 onwards, StarRocks provides asynchronous materialized views, which supports creation on multiple tables and more aggregation operators.
 For the usage of **asynchronous materialized views**, see [Asynchronous materialized view](../using_starrocks/Materialized_view.md).